raphaelmayer/marktwainjs/README.md

 # marktwain.js
 (for lack of a better name)

-Analyse word frequency in texts and a bit more.
+Analyse strings and get various stats like word count, word frequency and more.

 analyseText(string, options)
  * @param {string} string text to analyse